 You can often take care of dry mouth at home.
 If symptoms continue, though, talk to your doctor.
 They can check for any underlying conditions or change medications that might be causing your symptoms.

-If you have dry mouth, make sure to take good care of your teeth by brushing, flossing, and seeing your dentist regularly.
+If you have dry mouth, make sure to take good care of your teeth by brushing, flossing, and seeing the team at Barbara Bell DDS, PA regularly.
 This can help prevent tooth decay and gum disease caused by dry mouth.